MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/migrate-adal-msal-java.md

 MSAL for Java doesn't expose refresh tokens for security reasons.
 Instead, MSAL handles refreshing tokens for you.

-MSAL for Java has an API that allows you to migrate refresh tokens you acquired with ADAL4j into the ClientApplication: <xref:com.microsoft.aad.msal4j.RefreshTokenParameters>.
+MSAL for Java has an API that allows you to migrate refresh tokens acquired with ADAL4J into the `ClientApplication`: <xref:com.microsoft.aad.msal4j.RefreshTokenParameters>.
 With this method, you can provide the previously used refresh token along with any scopes (resources) you desire.
 The refresh token will be exchanged for a new one and cached for use by your application.

-The following code snippet shows some migration code in a confidential client application:
+The following code snippet shows a simple migration code snippet in a confidential client application:

 ```java
 String rt = GetCachedRefreshTokenForSignedInUser(); // Get refresh token from where you have them stored